Nelson Tasman Invites Visitors To Fall In Love With Slow Travel

 It also aims to capitalise on the growing number of tourism operators reducing their environmental impact through zero-carbon certification and other initiatives such as co-operative visitor transport, conservation projects and promoting cycling opportunities.

-‘Nelson Tasman is shaping up as New Zealand’s leading destination choice for environmentally conscious travellers,’ says Sarah.
-‘We’ve always found it pretty easy to find eco-friendly activities and services, but the growth in cycle trails, improved public transport and operators focussing on reducing carbon emissions are making it even easier to travel with a light footprint.’
+‘Nelson Tasman is shaping up as New Zealand’s top destination choice for environmentally conscious travellers,’ says Sarah.
+‘We’ve always found it pretty easy to find eco-friendly activities and services, but the growth in cycle trails, improved public transport and operators focusing on reducing carbon emissions are making it even easier to travel with a light footprint.’

 NRDA’s Visitor Destination Lead, Craig Boodee, says that slow travel is key to unlocking genuinely regenerative tourism in Nelson Tasman.